snonux/foo.zone/resources.md

 Some of these were in-person with exams; others were online learning lectures only.

 * Linux Security and Isolation APIs Training; Michael Kerrisk; 3-day on-site training
-* MySQL Deep Dive Workshop; 2-day on-site training
+* F5 Loadbalancers Training; 2-day on-site training; F5, Inc.
-* Protocol buffers; O'Reilly Online
 * Algorithms Video Lectures; Robert Sedgewick; O'Reilly Online
+* Ultimate Go Programming; Bill Kennedy; O'Reilly Online
 * Red Hat Certified System Administrator; Course + certification (Although I had the option, I decided not to take the next course as it is more effective to self learn what I need)
+* Apache Tomcat Best Practises; 3-day on-site training
+* The Well-Grounded Rubyist Video Edition; David.
+A. Black; O'Reilly Online
+* Protocol buffers; O'Reilly Online
+* MySQL Deep Dive Workshop; 2-day on-site training
 * Scripting Vim; Damian Conway; O'Reilly Online
+* Structure and Interpretation of Computer Programs; Harold Abelson and more...;
 * The Ultimate Kubernetes Bootcamp; School of Devops; O'Reilly Online
-* Ultimate Go Programming; Bill Kennedy; O'Reilly Online
-* Structure and Interpretation of Computer Programs; Harold Abelson and more...;
-* F5 Loadbalancers Training; 2-day on-site training; F5, Inc.
-* Apache Tomcat Best Practises; 3-day on-site training
 * Functional programming lecture; Remote University of Hagen

 ## Fiction and more books